walles/batterylogger/README.md

 * If the log file doesn't exist or the plot is empty for some other reason, display something explaining that to the user.

-* Don't print numbers at the points in the graph
+* Fake the data when running in the emulator?

 * Make the points in the graph real big, bigger than the line thickness